Exploring Plant Responses: A Virtual Lab Experience

 As the plant grows, observe how it responds to the barrier.
 Does it grow around it, or does it change its direction entirely?
 Take note of any changes in growth rate or pattern, and consider the mechanism behind this response.
 By manipulating variables such as the density of the barrier or the duration of contact, you can gain a deeper understanding of thigmotropism.

-BUSINESS IDEA: Free Fall Virtual Lab: Exploring the Wonders of Physics
+BUSINESS IDEA: Cladogram Virtual Lab: Unraveling the Mysteries of Evolution

 Experiment 3: Chemical Defense